 6.7.3.15.6 Add the following new paragraph:

-“6.7.3.15.6.1 Except as provided for in 6.7.3.15.6, portable tanks which have missed the timeframe for their scheduled 5 year or 2.5 year periodic inspection and test may only be filled and offered for transport if a new 5 year periodic inspection and test is performed according to 6.7.3.15.4.”
+“Except as provided for in this paragraph, portable tanks which have missed the timeframe for their scheduled 5 year or 2.5 year periodic inspection and test may only be filled and offered for carriage if a new 5 year periodic inspection and test is performed according to 6.7.3.15.4.”

 6.7.4.4.7 The amendment to the French version does not apply to the English text.

-6.7.4.4.7 Remplacer « tolérance à la corrosion » par « surépaisseur de corrosion ».
+6.7.4.4.7 Remplacer « tolérance pour la corrosion » par « surépaisseur de corrosion ».

 6.7.4.14.6 Add the following new paragraph:

-“6.7.4.14.6.1 Except as provided for in 6.7.4.14.6, portable tanks which have missed the timeframe for their scheduled 5 year or 2.5 year periodic inspection and test may only be filled and offered for transport if a new 5 year periodic inspection and test is performed according to 6.7.4.14.4.”
+“ Except as provided for in the previous paragraph, portable tanks which have missed the timeframe for their scheduled 5 year or 2.5 year periodic inspection and test may only be filled and offered for carriage if a new 5 year periodic inspection and test is performed according to 6.7.4.14.4.”

 6.7.5.2.3 In the first sentence, after “seamless steel” insert “or composite construction”.